Cirque du Soleil’s OVO: Review & Slideshow

 Gabbling in a universal tongue, a large ladybug, a spiky centipede and an elder caterpillar usher us through the acrobatic action via accessible themes: boy-meets-girl, caretaker (or single parent?) gets separated from his nest-egg and goes on a quest to retrieve it; aging pedant struggles to train an unruly troupe of young grubs.
 Additional character designations fold the acrobats’ feats into the narrative context: Ants are transporting food, fleas are leaping (like they do), and spiders, naturally, are balancing on a thin strand of web.
 The pairing of insect personas with acrobatic acts is an elegant fit, making perfect sense both visually and thematically.

-From the soaring scarabs to floating butterflies, Cirque’s acrobatic and aerial work is as thrilling as ever, although on opening night Culturephile’s Aaron Scott was particularly unnerved by one beetle’s ungainly fall.
+From the soaring scarabs to floating butterflies, Cirque’s acrobatic and aerial work is as thrilling as ever, although opening night saw one beetle’s ungainly fall.
 Not to worry: Cirque wisely strings a safety net for this dangerous number, letting acrobats enter and exit from underneath it like cockroaches scuttling under floorboards.
 Protocols are also in place for performers who botch a trick.
 On opening night, as a pained firefly made several passes at his juggling number’s finale, the band grooved on, repeating and subtly varying its refrain to keep the audience engaged until, finally, the frustrated fly triumphed to roaring applause.
 Considering the difficulty of these tricks, human error is inevitable and becomes a parallel demonstration of the performers’ additional skills: poise, patience, and tenacity.